Amkeni Malindi

 Importantly, they also ruled, ‘Given that the right to freedom of association is a human right, vital to the functioning of any democratic society as well as an essential prerequisite enjoyment of other fundamental rights and freedoms, we hold that this right is inherent in everyone irrespective of whether the views they are seeking to promote are popular or not.’

-In November, the Supreme Court heard an appeal against the 2019 Court of Appeal decision which found that the NGO Coordination Board’s refusal to register an LGBT NGO was unconstitutional (see further below).
-The final decision is expected sometime in 2022.
+In November, the Supreme Court heard an appeal against the 2019 Court of Appeal decision which found that the NGO Coordination Board’s refusal to register the National Gay and Lesbian Human Rights Commission, an LGBT NGO, was unconstitutional (see further below).

 On 22 March, the Court of Appeal upheld (by a majority of 3 to 2) a 2015 High Court judgment that the NGO Coordination Board’s refusal to register National Gay and Lesbian Human Rights Commission (NGLHRC) was in violation of the right to freedom of association (Article 36) and equality before the law/freedom from discrimination (Article 27) under the Kenyan Constitution.
 In responding to the judgment, the Executive Director of NGLHRC, Njeri Gateru, said: “The judges have chosen to stand by the constitution that allows for like-minded persons to meet and organise, formally.
 The ruling only brings inclusivity and sets a positive precedent for other rights organisations, in Kenya and around Africa.”